300 East Pratt Street

-The construction of this building was proposed in 2003, though, it was never approved by the state of Maryland.
+The construction of this building was proposed in 2003, but not approved by the state of Maryland.
 In 2006, the construction of the building was again proposed, and finally approved by the state of Maryland.
-The building is being built where the Hearst Production Building once stood.
-Plans are now scaled back to 40 stories and 300,000 square feet of office space, in addition to a 270-room hotel.
-300 East Pratt Street is located in Baltimore, MD between Commerce and South streets, housed the former Baltimore News-American building.
-It has been vacant and used for a parking lot for decades.
-However, parking lot owner InterPark LLC purchased the site in August 2013 after a redevelopment plan proposed by Urban America LP in 2006 fell apart during the recession.
-As of January 2022, MCB Real Estate LLC owns and is developing the property.
-No further plans or details have been provided at this time.
+Plans were scaled back to 40 stories and 300,000 square feet of office space, in addition to a 270-room hotel.
+As of January 2022, InterPark had a joint venture proposed with Baltimore-based MCB Real Estate LLC to develop the property.

 History

 The property, which has been used as a parking lot since the News American building was razed in 1990.
 The property has gone through two previous owners, and plans were floated for offices, hotels and condominiums but never realized.
 Then in 2013, InterPark, a Chicago-based developer and parking garage operator, bought the site for $16.4 million and requested bids from developers.
 Chicago-based InterPark Holdings tapped Comstock Partners in 2014 as a development partner on the project, and Comstock started working with the firm.
 However, Comstock stepped away from the project around the beginning of that year.
 The project was expected to break ground in 2016.